vrishabkakade/wireless_weatherstation_v1/README.md

 4. Light Intensity
 5. Soil Moisture

-## ✏️Data Accessibility:
+## ✏️Data Accessibility

 The system will publish real-time weather data to one or many websites, allowing remote monitoring of current weather conditions.

-## 🎯Motivation:
+## 🎯Motivation

 Accurate weather forecasting is crucial, particularly for farmers who rely on timely information for agricultural decision-making.
 Existing forecasts often cover broad regions and may not accurately reflect local conditions.
 By gathering localized weather data, farmers can make informed decisions regarding crop protection, fertilization, and irrigation.

-## 🧪Implementation:
+## 🧪Implementation

+### 💻Hardware Setup
-**💻Hardware Setup**: The BME280, Wind Vane, Anemometer, Rain Gauge and LoRa transmitter are connected to Raspberry Pi Pico.
+The BME280, Wind Vane, Anemometer, Rain Gauge and LoRa transmitter are connected to Raspberry Pi Pico.
 The Pico will transmit the data wirelessly to a LoRa-connected Raspberry Pi (in my case I use Pi Zero 2 W, but any version of Pi can be used) which will act as a receiver and process the data received.

+### 🔳Software Setup
-🔳 **Software Setup**: Data storage will be managed using the Weewx platform, while data visualisation will be achieved through customisable skins.
+Data storage will be managed using the Weewx platform, while data visualisation will be achieved through customisable skins.

 As for the weather predictions goes – the most important is the rainfall data.
 Ideally, I should be able to pass the captured data to Google’s Graphcast or any other AI and get a weather forecast for my specific location.
 The problem with weather forecasts today is that it is given for a much wider region and they might not necessarily apply to our location.
 For example, in the coffee estates, it would have rained a few kilometres away, but not in that estate.
 More accurate weather predictions for a particular region will be able to help farmers determine things like when to spray their plants, manure them and irrigate them.
 Regarding weather forecasts, the rainfall data is of utmost importance.
 Ideally, the captured data should be compatible with AI platforms like Google's Graphcast, enabling us to obtain weather forecasts specific to our location.
 The current challenge with weather forecasts is that they are often provided for broader regions, which may not accurately represent local conditions.
 In agricultural settings, for instance, rainfall can vary significantly within a few kilometers, impacting farming activities such as spraying plants, applying manure, and irrigation.
 Accurate and localized weather predictions for a particular region can assist farmers in making informed decisions about their crops.